 • Cut the eggs in half lengthwise and place all of the yolks in a large bowl.

-• Add the mayonnaise, mascarpone, dijon, vinegar, and dill to the bowl with the egg yolks.
-Beat the mixture with a hand mixer (or a stand mixer fitted with the paddle attachment) until it is light and fluffy, about 2 minutes.
+• Add the mayonnaise, mascarpone, Dijon, vinegar, and dill to the bowl with the egg yolks.
+Mix well by hand or beat the mixture with a hand mixer (or a stand mixer fitted with the paddle attachment) until it is light and fluffy, about 2 minutes.
 Season with salt and pepper to taste.

 ⅓ cup mayonnaise, ¼ cup mascarpone cheese, 2 tablespoons Dijon mustard, 1 tablespoon white wine vinegar, 2 teaspoons fresh dill

-• Transfer the mixture to a piping bag fitted with a star tip or a Ziplock bag with the corner cut off).
-Pipe the filling back into the center of each egg and garnish with a pinch of smoked paprika.
+• Transfer the mixture to a piping bag fitted with a star tip or a Ziplock bag with the corner cut off.
+Pipe the filling back into the center of each egg and garnish with a pinch of smoked paprika and fresh dill.

 ½ teaspoon smoked paprika